AndrewRadev/cargo-src/README.md

 ### cargo-tags

-The original intent for this fork.
+The original plan for this fork.
 A tool like this already exists as [rusty-tags](https://github.com/dan-t/rusty-tags), but it's easy to do something similar with a one-liner: `ctags -o Cargo.tags -R $(cargo src)`.
 A longer script with error handling:

 ``` bash
 #! /bin/sh